We solve tech problems.

 Sample DMARC, SPF, and DKIM Records: Key Elements of DNS Security

-Here is a DNS Tool record snip-it from a trusted source, CISA (Cybersecurity and Infrastructure Security Agency), the US cyber intelligence agency:
+Here is a DNS Tool record snapshot from CISA (Cybersecurity and Infrastructure Security Agency), the U.S. cybersecurity agency:

-Notice that their policy is set to reject 100% of unauthorized messages.
+Notice that their policy is set to reject unauthorized messages.

 Common SPF Misconceptions